olets/griid/README.md

 - The base font size inside cells is `@griid--font-size`

 - You can optionally include support (with `.griid--inline-alignment`) for alignment classes to use in your markup.
-As we will see, there are functions for doing this in **griid-functions.less** but just in case you really want to have it in your markup:
+As we will see, there are functions for doing this in **griid-functions.less** (see below) but just in case you really want to have it in your markup:
 	- Add `.left`, `.center`, `.right` to a multi-row grid to override orphan alignment
 	- Add `.left`, `.center`, `.right` to a cell to override the cell alignment
 	- Add `.top`, `.middle`, or `.bottom` to a grid to control the default for its child cells